shubham5538/ecom-Frontend/README.md

 # Getting Started

-1. Clone this repository: git clone https://github.com/shubham5538/bookshelf.git
+1. Clone this repository: git clone https://github.com/shubham5538/ecom-Frontend.git
 2. Install dependencies: npm install
-3. Configure your database settings in index.js.
-4. Change the directorie in frontend (frontend) by using this command -    cd frontend
+3. Change the directorie in frontend (frontend) by using this command -    cd frontend
-5. Change the directorie in backend (backend) by using this command  -      cd backend
+4. Change the directorie in backend (backend) by using this command  -      cd backend
-6. Run the application: npm start for frontend and node index.js for backend
+5. Run the application: npm start for frontend
-7. Open your browser and visit: http://localhost:3000
+6. Open your browser and visit: http://localhost:3000

 # Author